Capital Access Financial System (CAFS)

 - Contact each Prior Approval surety your agency wishes to represent through the program.
 Agents may authorize with multiple Prior Approval sureties.

-- SBA security and OSG staff will guide you through the remainder of the process and advise when your access request is complete.
+- SBA security and OSG staff will guide you through the remainder of the process and advise when your access is complete.

 Application process for Prior Approval program